aaronshaver/driver-destination-optimizer/README.md

-Suitability calculations could easily be map-reduced: simply partition on Destination (or Driver, doesn't matter, it's commutative) and then feed a worker with a bundle of Destination + all drivers (or further map into Destination + Driver "sub-bundles", e.g. Destination1 + Drivers A,B,C on instance, Destination1 + Drivers D,E,F on another, etc.).
+Suitability calculations could easily be map-reduced: simply partition on Destination (or Driver, doesn't matter, it's commutative) and then feed a worker with a bundle of Destination + all drivers (or further map into Destination + Driver "sub-bundles", e.g. Destination1 + Drivers A,B,C on one instance/worker, Destination1 + Drivers D,E,F on another, etc.).
 * Above scaling architecture assumes a sort of ETL / batch design, like if we get Destinations and Drivers only a few times a day.
 If we're receiving them on